 (1) Definitions.
-The following terms shall have the designated meaning in this section:

-Gross receipts has the meaning as defined in § 77.51(4)(a), (b) and (c) Wis.
+In this section: Gross receipts has the meaning as defined in § 77.51(4)(a), (b) and (c) Wis.
 Stats. insofar as applicable.

-Hotel and motel means a building or group of buildings in which the public may obtain accommodations for a consideration, including, without limitation, such establishments as inns, motels, tourist houses or courts, lodging houses, rooming houses, summer camps, apartment hotels, resort lodges and cabins and any other building or group of buildings, including mobile homes as defined in § 66.0435(1)(d) Wis.
+Hotel and motel means a building or group of buildings in which the public may obtain accommodations for a consideration, including, without limitation, such establishments as inns, motels, tourist homes, tourist houses or courts, lodging houses, rooming houses, summer camps, apartment hotels, resort lodges and cabins and any other building or group of buildings, including mobile homes as defined in § 66.0435(1)(d) Wis.
 Stats., in which accommodations are available to the public, except accommodations rented for a continuous period of more than one month and accommodations furnished by any hospital, sanitarium or nursing home, or by corporations or associations organized and operated exclusively for religious, charitable or educational purposes provided that no part of the net earnings of such corporations and associations inures to the benefit of any private shareholder or individual.